skypilot-org/skypilot/README.md

 ![pytest](https://github.com/skypilot-org/skypilot/actions/workflows/pytest.yml/badge.svg)
 [![Documentation Status](https://readthedocs.org/projects/skypilot/badge/?version=latest)](https://skypilot.readthedocs.io/en/latest/?badge=latest)

-SkyPilot is a framework to run any workload seamlessly across different cloud providers through a unified interface.
+SkyPilot is a framework to run machine learning[^1] workloads seamlessly across different cloud providers through a unified interface.
 No knowledge of cloud offerings is required or expected – you simply define the workload and its resource requirements, and SkyPilot will automatically execute it on AWS, Google Cloud Platform or Microsoft Azure.

+[^1]: SkyPilot is primarily targeted at machine learning workloads, but it can also support many general workloads.
+We're excited to hear about your use case and would love to hear more about how we can better support your needs - please join us in [this discussion](https://github.com/skypilot-org/skypilot/discussions/1016)!

 ### Key features
 * **Run existing projects on the cloud** with zero code changes